-#1) Injury prevention and getting the body ready to step on the court.
+1. Injury prevention and getting the body ready to step on the court.

 Injuries are a common factor in tennis players.
 These are specific preventions that a player can take to avoid injuries and keep the body in good condition.

 It all starts with an excellent warm-up.
 Why are kids rushing to get to practice these days?
-Getting there just on time to rush a warm-up it’s just not good enough.
-Players need to make sure they arrive on court at least 15 minutes prior to their practice to have time for running, dynamic stretching, bands, and even some footwork exercises.
+Getting there just in time to rush a warm-up it’s just not good enough.
+Players need to make sure they arrive on the court at least 15 minutes prior to their practice to have time for running, dynamic stretching, bands, and even some footwork exercises.
 Making it to the pro tour involves being a professional in every way.

-#2) Mental preparation
+2. Mental preparation

-#3) Balanced life
+3. Balanced life

 This last point may seem a bit less relevant, but it isn’t.
 If a player is not feeling good in their personal life, they will reflect it on the court.
 Young players must keep having a social life where they can disconnect from tennis for a little while and have some fun.
 Having other hobbies or other activities that make players excited is healthy!
-Professional players who are still on tour have enjoyable lives where they choose to keep playing tennis because they are happy doing it.
+Professional players who are still on tour have enjoyable lives, and they choose to keep playing tennis because they are happy doing it.
 Unfortunately, many others who had a traumatic upbringing with their tennis career ended up quitting before they reached their full potential, and some quit even after making it to the professional tour.

 Last but not least, tennis players are not machines, and they do need to rest.
 More is not always better.
 Most injuries come from over-training and overdoing it.
 Players who train seven days a week in a full-time schedule are “NOT” more successful than players who train five and half days with rest in between.
 In fact, the second kind of players end up training a lot more effectively because their bodies have a chance to recover.
 Sleeping well and resting enough is critical for good performance.